 "So the pressure was off me.
 My coach told me to relax, try to enjoy this moment and enjoy your game.
 I did it."

-Frech thought she found a solution to catapult herself up the rankings, but by the time Wimbledon rolled around, she was burnt out.
-She had spent the first six months of the season too focused on tennis, and she was becoming hypercritical of herself after matches.
+Frech thought she found a solution to catapult herself up the rankings, but midway through the year, she was burned out.
+She had spent the first six months of the season too focused on tennis, and she was becoming hypercritical of herself.

 "After Wimbledon, I made some decisions with my team that we have to balance more the practices and tournaments and day offs," Frech said.
 It's so important for the head and the mental game.
 I tried to be more open-minded for new things.